LoanDepot Park

 LoanDepot Park (officially stylized as loanDepot park, and named Marlins Park until 2021) is a retractable roof stadium located in Miami, Florida, United States.
 It is the ballpark of Major League Baseball's Miami Marlins.
-It is located on 17 acre on the site of the former Miami Orange Bowl in Little Havana about 2 mi west of downtown Miami.
-Construction was completed in March 2012 for the 2012 season.
+It is located on 17 acre on the site of the former Miami Orange Bowl in Little Havana about 2 mi west of Downtown Miami.
+Construction was completed in March 2012 for that year's season.

 LoanDepot Park was LEED certified as the greenest MLB park in 2012.
 The building is the sixth MLB stadium to have a retractable roof.
 With a seating capacity of 37,442, it is the third-smallest stadium in Major League Baseball by official capacity, and the smallest by actual capacity.

-The facility hosted a second-round pool of the 2013 World Baseball Classic, a first-round pool of the 2017 World Baseball Classic, the 2017 Major League Baseball All-Star Game, and the championship game of the 2023 World Baseball Classic.
+The facility hosted a second-round pool of the 2013 World Baseball Classic, a first-round pool of the 2017 World Baseball Classic, the 2017 Major League Baseball All-Star Game, and the championship game of the 2023 World Baseball Classic, as well as the host of the semifinal and championship games of the 2026 World Baseball Classic.
 The park also hosts soccer matches, fundraising galas, and other events during the winter.
 It also hosted the Miami Beach Bowl from 2014 through 2016.

 The stadium is designed in a neomodern form of baseball architecture.